Published December 9, 2025 · Last Updated: December 9, 2025

 Direct-plumbed households love the Baron 590 Pro for its Dual-Tube burners, rotisserie kit, and linear-flow control knobs that light up once gas is flowing.

 We wired the Baron into a new patio kitchen and roasted two rotisserie chickens while sizzling vegetables on the cast iron side burner, never worrying about propane levels.
-If you want more menu inspiration, peek at our smoker rub recipes and outdoor dining checklist.
+For complete outdoor dining setup, our patio furniture guide covers seating and tables that pair perfectly with grilling areas.
+If you're planning larger gatherings, check out our outdoor entertainment guides for creating the perfect backyard experience.

 My Testing Experience